iMammal/CytoCave/README.md

 NeuroCavePlus is a work in progress, this prototype was developed for the IEEE 2023 SciVis Contest. (https://sciviscontest2023.github.io).

-Live Demo of NeuroCavePlus with ScuVis Contest Data: https://src.dogstarlabs.com/morris/NeuroCave/visualization.html?dataset=SciVisIEEE2023&load=0&lut=viznonet
+Live Demo of NeuroCavePlus with SciVis Contest Data: https://src.dogstarlabs.com/morris/NeuroCave/visualization.html?dataset=SciVisIEEE2023&load=0&lut=viznonet

 [1] G. Conte, A. Q. Ye, A. G. Forbes, O. Ajilore, and A. Leow.
 Braintrinsic:
 A virtual reality-compatible tool for exploring intrinsic topologies of